Empire Special Situations - Investment Collapse & How to Recover Your Funds

 What happened with Empire Special Situations?

-Empire Special Situations presented asset-backed investments with attractive fixed returns to potential investors.
+Empire Special Situations allegedly presented asset-backed investments with attractive fixed returns to potential investors.
 The scheme offered two-year fixed income bonds with a guaranteed return, which led many investors to believe it was a safe, low-risk opportunity.

 A significant number of investors committed large sums on the basis that the investment was asset-backed and offered a fixed income rate.

-Empire Special Situations also utilised unregulated introducers to promote the investment to potential investors.
+Empire Special Situations suppsedly utilised unregulated introducers to promote the investment to potential investors.
 Refundee has seen this pattern repeatedly in collapsed investment schemes - introducers who are not authorised by the Financial Conduct Authority to promote financial products, yet do so regardless.

 Financial Difficulties and Administration